Desktop (Manual method)

 You can use the Terminal MiniDapp to interact with your node, for example to check your node version, status, balance, password, Incentive Program setup or to create a backup.

-command will show details of your node including version, last block and chain details.
+The status command will show details of your node including version, last block and chain details.

-into the command line/Terminal. - Check
+1. Type status into the command line/Terminal.

-should be within a few minutes of the current time.
+2. Check block and time, this is your tip block and the time of that block, time should be within a few minutes of the current time.

 checking your node is in sync